SlimeVR/SlimeVR-Docs-Site/src/glossary.md

 - Smol Trackers

 ### Related Terms {#smol-slime-related}
-- Ibis (A popular DIY form factor for smol slimes)
 - Big/normal slime (wifi-based slime)

 ## Breakout Board
-A type of PCB designed to simplify the integration of a single or multiple integrated circuits into a larger device.
+A type of PCB designed to simplify integrating one or more integrated circuits into a larger device.
 Breakout boards are typically used for [IMUs](#imu), charging circuits, and microcontrollers, among other components.

 ### Synonyms {#breakout-synonyms}
 - Breakout